Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

       ```
   + **-a hdf5 -x canonical**
     * This option writes/reads data using HDF5 APIs `H5Dwrite`/`H5Dread`.
+    * If the environment variable `HDF5_VOL_CONNECTOR` is unset or set without
-    * The data layout of datasets store in the output file is in a canonical
+      Log VOL, then the output file will be in the canonical layout and command
-      order.
-    * This option will ignore environment variables `HDF5_VOL_CONNECTOR` and
-      `HDF5_PLUGIN_PATH`.
+      `h5ldump -k` will show the file kind of `HDF5`.
+    * If the environment variable `HDF5_VOL_CONNECTOR` is set to use Log VOL,
+      then the output file will be in the log layout and command `h5ldump -k`
+      will show the file kind of `HDF5-LogVOL`.
     * Example run command:
       ```
       mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.h5 -k -o can_F_out.h5 -a hdf5 -x canonical -r 25
       ```
-  + **-a hdf5_md -x canonical**
-    * This option writes/reads data using HDF5 multi-dataset APIs
-      `H5Dwrite_multi`/`H5Dread_multi`.
-    * The data layout of datasets store in the output file is in a canonical
-      order.
-    * This option will ignore environment variables `HDF5_VOL_CONNECTOR` and
-      `HDF5_PLUGIN_PATH`.
-    * Example run command:
-      ```
-      mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.h5 -k -o can_F_out.h5 -a hdf5_md -x canonical -r 25
-      ```
   + **-a hdf5 -x blob**
     * This is the blob I/O implementation using HDF5 library.
 Different from
-      the PnetCDF blob I/O, the implementation of uses the per-process based
+      the PnetCDF blob I/O, it uses the per-process based blob I/O strategy, in
-      blob I/O strategy, in which each process writes only one blob at file
+      which each process writes only one blob in the output file at file close
-      close time, no matter how many data sets/variables are written.
-All
+      time, no matter how many data sets/variables are written.
+All write
-      write requests to all variables by a process are first cached in memory
+      requests to all variables by a process are first cached in memory until
-      until file close time, in which they are packed into a contiguous buffer,
+      file close time, at which time they are packed into a contiguous buffer,
-      a blob, to be flushed out in a single write call.
-There is an additional
+      and flushed out by a single write call.
+There is an additional write for
-      write for the header data blob written by the root process only.
-This
+      the header data blob written by the root process only.
+This per-process
-      per-process based strategy is the same one used by ADIOS.
+      based strategy is the same one used by ADIOS.
-    * Multiple subfiles in HDF5 format will be created.
+    * Multiple subfiles will be created.
+Each subfile is also an HDF5 file.
     * There will be one subfile per compute node used.
-    * File name provided in option `-o` will be used as a base to create the
+    * File name provided in the command-line option `-o` will be used as a base
-      subfile names, which have the numerical IDs appended as the suffix.
+      to create the subfile names, which have the numerical IDs appended as the
+      suffix.
     * The HDF5 subfiles cannot be understood by the traditional HDF5 software.
       A utility tool program will be developed in the future to convert the
       subfiles into a single regular HDF5 file.